cyral-quickstart/quickstart-sidecar-linux/README.md

     CYRAL_SIDECAR_VERSION: Sidecar binary version to be deployed, for instance: v2.32.2

+    CYRAL_REPOSITORIES_SUPPORTED: a space seperated list of wires you'd like enabled. if not set all wires are enabled.

 > **IMPORTANT:** You must run the export commands as **superuser**!

 On some OS, you may need to install [curl](https://curl.se/download.html) and [jq](https://stedolan.github.io/jq/download/) too.